More about: Grand Bazaar Tours in Istanbul

 The numbers at the Grand Bazaar are eye-popping.
 You'll find around 4,000 shops in this market, where 20,000 people work every day.
 And if that's not enough, 300,000 to 500,000 people visit it every day.

 The sheer size and variety of the Grand Bazaar can be a little confusing when it comes to exploring it.
-Here is a detailed guide on what to consider when visiting the Grand Bazaar in Istanbul.
+Here is some information on guided tours of the Grand Bazaar and a detailed guide on what to look out for when visiting.

 Booking a guided tour will give you the peace of mind to make the most of your time as the guides will tell you where to find what you are looking for and also tell you the history of this world famous market that everyone wants to visit at least once in their lifetime.